mconbere/mconbere.github.com/index.markdown

 About
 =====

-This is the personal homepage of me, Morgan Conbere.
-I am a software developer currently living in San Francisco, and I find the term _homepage_ rather quaint.
+I was born in a small town.
+I crawled, ran, jumped and leaped through life to reach this very moment in time.
+Thank you for sharing this moment with me.
+In a more concrete sense, I am a software developer living in San Francisco.
 For ethical, moral, or spiritual advice, email me at [mconbere@gmail.com](mailto:mconbere@gmail.com).

 Résumé